CodieKev/Quantum_Game_Processing/README.md

 I call this Event based damage evolution algorithm.
 Event such as bullet fired , greaned exploded etc.

 Now lets go through how the algorithm acts on its base level.
-And we will try to go it usig Backtracking.
+And we will try to do it using Backtracking.

 What do we need the program to give output as?
-We want it to give the damage delt to each of the player
+Damage delt to each of the player because of the event just happned.
+So I mapped the output qubit's probability of being in down state to be equal to damage taken by the corrosponding player, mapping 0 to 0 and 1 to 100.
+For each player there is a output qubit defined at the end of the circuit.

+Now lets see how we calacuate damage.

+To make this algorithm generalised i too the number of source for damage to be "m".
+So there are m number of damage source in this circuit.
+What more do we need to generalse it?
+Each damage sourse has its own constraint such as it the greanade exploded was on land or water and many more, taking this into account this algorithm takes l_1,1_2,...,l_m constraint for 1st,2nd,...,mth source respectively.
+If you see in the figure you can see the qubit q[2n] to q[2n+m-1] qubit to be dammage source, and for each damage source qubit q[2n+m] to q[2n+m+l1-1] to be constrain of 1st ddamage source.
+I took the took the total number of constraint added to L(l_1+l_2+...+l_m = L) so the mth source constraint are q[2n+m+l-l_m] to q[2n+m+L-1]